katfang/cloud-chat/README.md

 ## Photography License
-The background photo used was taken by Brocken Inaglory and is available under the Creative Commons license.
+The background photo used was taken by John Phelan and is available under the Creative Commons license.
+For more information on this photo and acceptable use, [click here](http://en.wikipedia.org/wiki/Massachusetts_Institute_of_Technology#mediaviewer/File:MIT_Building_10_and_the_Great_Dome,_Cambridge_MA.jpg).

+The San Francisco image in the folder was taken by Brocken Inaglory and is available under the Creative Commons license.
 For more information on this photo and acceptable use please visit [Wikimedia Commons](http://commons.wikimedia.org/wiki/File:Golden_Gate_Bridge,_San_Francisco_and_Sutro_Tower.jpg).

 ## Repository License
 MIT - [http://firebase.mit-license.org](http://firebase.mit-license.org)